Moscow Victory Day Parade: Description

 In the seconds prior to the parade, the announcer traditionally says the following: "Attention, this is Moscow speaking and showing.
 Listen to and watch Red Square.
 This is the Victory Parade in honor of the (insert anniversary year) anniversary of the Victory in the Great Patriotic War of 1941–1945!".
 As the Spasskaya Tower of the Kremlin sounds the chimes at 10 am the parade commander orders the parade to present arms as the 154th PICR's 1st Honor Guard Company Colour Guard, to the melody of The Sacred War being played by the Massed Bands, marches into the square and past the dignitaries with guard carrying both the Flag of Russia and the Victory Banner.
 As the colour guards approach the grandstand, the colour officers execute eyes left and resume above face after passing by.
 This is followed by the parade being commanded to stand at ease after the colours take their place at the northwest end of the square fronting the State Historical Museum, besides the colour of the Armed Forces.
-Then the Minister of Defence (usually a billet of a General of the Army) is driven on the limousine to the center of the square nearest the tribune, the parade presenting arms again at this point.
+Then the Minister of Defence (either a civilian or a general officer, usually a billet of a General of the Army if for the latter) is driven on the limousine to the center of the square nearest the official tribune, the parade presenting arms again at this point.
 The parade commander informs him of the readiness of the parade to be inspected.
 The following report is given:

 Comrade Minister of Defence of the Russian Federation!

 The troops of the Moscow Garrison participating in the parade in honor of the (states anniversary number) of the victory in the Great Patriotic War have all been assembled!